Modern Slavery Statement

 a.
 Risks

 Further, our dedicated People & Culture team monitor legislative and market changes to ensure all workers within the Eucalyptus Group are provided with entitlements in compliance with the law.
-Every 6 months, Eucalyptus Group performs a full review of salary and other remuneration benefits across all offices to ensure all staff are paid appropriately and are receiving their full entitlements.
-We will continue to monitor remuneration and working conditions on a regular basis.
+Twice yearly, Eucalyptus conducts a review of salary and other remuneration benefits across all offices to ensure all staff are paid appropriately and are receiving their full entitlements.
+These reviews form part of our ongoing internal governance processes.

 b.
 Policies

-Below is a summary of Eucalyptus’ policies that operate to manage risks in our business, including modern slavery:
+Below is a summary of some of Eucalyptus’ policies that operate to manage risks in our business, including modern slavery:

 B. EXTERNAL SUPPLY CHAIN